inverno-io/inverno-mods/doc/reference-guide.md

 - `/open-api` returning the list of available OpenAPI specifications in `application/json`
 - `/open-api/{moduleName}` returning the OpenAPI specifications defined for the specified module name or (404) not found error if there is no OpenAPI specification defined in the module or no module with that name.

-If the server is also configured to serve [WebJars](#webjars), previous routes can also be used to display OpenAPI specifications in a [Swagger UI](https://swagger.io/tools/swagger-ui/) assuming the Swagger UI WebJar dependency is present:
+If the server is also configured to serve [WebJars](#webjars), previous routes can also be used to display OpenAPI specifications in a [Swagger UI][swagger-ui] assuming the Swagger UI WebJar dependency is present:

 ```xml
 <project>